-The goals for treatment of binge-eating disorder are to reduce eating binges, to improve your emotional well-being and, when necessary, to lose weight.
-Because binge eating is so entwined with shame, poor self-image, self-disgust and other negative emotions, treatment needs to address these and other psychological issues.
+The goals for treatment of binge-eating disorder are to reduce eating binges, and, when necessary, to lose weight.
+Because binge eating is so entwined with shame, poor self-image and other negative emotions, treatment also may address these and other psychological issues.

 - Dialectical behavior therapy.
 This form of therapy can help you learn behavioral skills to help you tolerate stress, regulate your emotions and improve your relationships with others, all of which can reduce the desire to binge eat.

 Lisdexamfetamine dimesylate (Vyvanse), a drug that's used to treat attention-deficit hyperactivity disorder, is now approved to treat binge-eating disorder in adults.
 This drug is the first FDA-approved medication to treat moderate to severe binge-eating disorder.
 Vyvanse is a stimulant and can be habit-forming and abused.
 Common side effects include dry mouth and insomnia, but more serious side effects can occur.

 Several other types of medication may help reduce symptoms.
 Examples include:

 - The anticonvulsant topiramate (Topamax).
 Normally used to control seizures, topiramate has also been found to reduce binge-eating episodes.
 However, there are side effects, such as dizziness and kidney stones, so discuss the risks and benefits with your doctor.

 - Antidepressants.
 Antidepressants known as selective serotonin reuptake inhibitors (SSRIs) may be helpful.
 It's not clear how these can reduce binge eating, but it may relate to how they affect certain brain chemicals associated with mood.

 Behavioral weight-loss programs